AleksandarHaralanov/PluginTemplate/README.md

 2. The [Main](https://github.com/AleksandarHaralanov/PluginTemplate/blob/master/src/main/java/org/example/Main.java) class includes variables for the plugin's name and version, both sourced from the `plugin.yml` file once again.
 It also includes pre-made loggers, that utilize the plugin's name and version, for when the plugin is enabled and disabled, as well as the mandatory `onEnable` and `onDisable` methods for the plugin's functionality.
    - You can use these variables to your liking.
 E.g., they are also used in UpdateUtil class file's methods.
 Check below for more info.
-3. The template also includes my own `com.haralanov.utilities` package with the following feature, as of right now:
+3. The template also includes my own `com.haralanov.utilities` package with the following features:
    - [PdfUtil](https://github.com/AleksandarHaralanov/PluginTemplate/blob/master/src/main/java/com/haralanov/utilities/PdfUtil.java) - Allows for a custom attribute `github` to be created inside the `plugin.yml` file.
 The attribute's value is used when utilizing the class below to set up a check for updates.
    - [UpdateUtil](https://github.com/AleksandarHaralanov/PluginTemplate/blob/master/src/main/java/com/haralanov/utilities/UpdateUtil.java) - Allows setting up a check for updates.